Azure/Enterprise-Scale-for-AVS/networking/nsx-firewall-patterns/README.md

 The firewall could be any NVA device from any vendor of choice.
 In this case, we are using Ubuntu Linux based NVA as a firewall appliance to inspect traffic.

-_Note: This architecture doesn't cater for inspecting intra isolated Tier-1 gateway traffictgv5._
+_Note: This architecture doesn't cater for inspecting intra isolated Tier-1 gateway traffic._

 ## Prerequisites